 (G) Calculation of the family's gross monthly income.

-(1) When determining eligibility and copayment for child care benefits, the county department of job and family services (CDJFS) shall calculate the family's gross monthly income.
+(1) When determining eligibility and copayment for child care benefits, the county agency shall calculate the family's gross monthly income.

-(3) Income which is received in a frequency other than monthly shall be converted into a monthly amount.
-All cents shall be dropped after multiplying the individual's income by the appropriate conversion factor.
+(2) Income shall be converted into a monthly amount.
+All cents shall be dropped prior to multiplying the individual's earned and unearned income by the appropriate conversion factor listed in this paragraph.
 Hourly rates which contain cents are not rounded but are multiplied in the exact amount.
 Conversion shall be performed using the following factors:

 (a) Income received on a weekly basis is multiplied by 4.3.

-(b) Income received biweekly, that is every two weeks, is multiplied by 2.15.
+(b) Income received biweekly (every two weeks), is multiplied by 2.15.

 (a) If the employed individual works the same number of hours per pay period, that number of hours shall be used in computing the individual's gross monthly income.
 The gross monthly income shall be computed by either using the gross earnings listed on the individual's pay stubs or by multiplying the number of hours per pay period by the hourly rate of pay.
 This figure is used to convert the income into a monthly amount.

 (b) If the employed individual has fluctuating income, the income shall be averaged.
 The averaged amount is used in converting the income into a monthly figure.
-The CDJFS shall average the income received in the preceding four weeks, whenever possible.
+When possible, the county agency shall average the income received in the preceding four weeks.

-(c) When the income from the prior four week period is not representative of current or future income, the CDJFS shall project income based on a best estimate.
+(c) When the income from the prior four week period is not representative of current or future income, the county agency shall project income based on a best estimate.
 The best estimate shall consider the following variables which may affect the determination.
 These variables include:

 This includes situations when the individual disagrees with the use of income from the past four week period as representative of future income.
-The CDJFS shall use all available income related information,including the individual's projection of future earnings , to determine a representative figure.
+The county agency shall use all available income related information, including the individual's projection of future earnings, to determine a representative figure.
 Some pay stubs reflect year-to-date earnings, which is an acceptable method of determining average income for longer than the four week period.

-(iii) If there are no pay stubs available because the employment is new, the CDJFS shall require written documentation from the employer.
+(iii) If there are no pay stubs available because the employment is new, the county agency shall require written documentation from the employer.
 The documented amount shall be converted to gross monthly income as directed in this rule.

-(6) For situations in which an individual has self-employment income, the CDJFS shall determine the gross earnings for the month based on an estimate of the individual's gross annual earnings.
+(5) For situations in which an individual has self-employment income, the county agency shall determine the gross earnings for the month based on an estimate of the individual's gross annual earnings.